momo7773/Eyeudio/PreProcess/Eyeudio Lipreading Preprocessing/README.md

 # How to run:
-1) Install packages using conda conda env create -f environment.yml
+1. Install packages using conda conda env create -f environmentALL.yml

+    - note: environment.yml contains just the necessary packages **without** installing dependencies. environmentALL.yml has only been tested on Windows so far.

-2) Ensure environment is now activated and installed properly conda activate lipenv conda env list
+2. Ensure environment is now activated and installed properly conda activate lipenv conda env list

-3) Run lip preprocessing
+3. Run lip preprocessing
 python RecordVideoAndCrop.py

 # Commands to originally create the Anaconda package: